Dunkirk (2017 film): Historical accuracy

 The film was noted for its generally realistic representation of the historical evacuation.
 It accurately depicts a few Royal Air Force aeroplanes dogfighting the Luftwaffe over the sea, limited to one hour of operation by their fuel capacity.
-The combat, however, is portrayed at much lower altitude than the reality.
+The combat is portrayed at much lower altitude than the reality.
 Destroyers and fighter aircraft were indeed held back from battle, as the Royal Navy and Air Force would have been the sole defenders against invasion.
 There was indeed a temporary withdrawal of destroyers during the early stages after considerable losses; however, an appeal to the Admiralty by Admiral Ramsay reversed that decision.

 Also noted were the accurate depictions of how a small boat evaded aerial attack, and of how soldiers returning to England saw a civilian population largely unaware of or unaffected by the war.
 British officers did initially refuse to evacuate French soldiers, although Churchill later insisted that the French be evacuated alongside the British.
 The realism of the film was acknowledged by Dunkirk veterans, although Branagh said that some thought it was "louder than the battle".